savitharaghunathan/editor-extensions/README.md

 - [`scripts`](./scripts/) <br>
   Javascript scripts used to setup the environment, build, and package the project.

+## Versioning & Release Policy

+We follow a structured odd/even release scheme to keep prereleases and stable releases predictable.

+This strategy intentionally works around the VS Code Marketplace not supporting SemVer pre-release identifiers.
+Per the official docs, only major.minor.patch is supported and pre-releases must use distinct versions published with the `--pre-release` flag; the docs recommend using even minor versions for stable and odd minor versions for pre-release series (for example, 0.2._ release vs 0.3._ pre-release).
+See: [VS Code – Pre-release extensions](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#prerelease-extensions).

+- Main branch:
+  - package.json is always pinned to the next even minor version (e.g. 0.4.0, 0.6.0, …).
+  - Merges to main do not change this version directly.
+  - Prereleases are published from tags on main using odd minor numbers (0.3.Z, 0.5.Z, …).
+- Prereleases:
+  - Tagging a commit on main with an odd-minor version (e.g. v0.3.4) publishes a prerelease (vsce publish --pre-release).
+  - CI computes patch numbers from the latest tag, so prereleases increment sequentially (0.3.1, 0.3.2, …).
+- Stable releases:
+  - When ready, cut a release/X.Y branch where Y is even.
+Example: release/0.4.
+  - Version in that branch becomes 0.4.0, and patch bumps (0.4.1, 0.4.2, …) are published as stable.
+  - Marketplace will then show 0.4.Z as the latest stable.
+- Cycle:
+  - After cutting release/0.4, bump main’s package.json to 0.6.0.
+  - Future prereleases are tagged as 0.5.Z.
+  - This odd/even cadence repeats for each new cycle.

 ## Contributing

 Please read our [Contributing Guide](https://github.com/konveyor/community/blob/main/CONTRIBUTING.md) before submitting a pull request.